sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 > Chile doesn't have a lot of arable land compared to argentina but after uruguay it's the 2nd wealthiest in latin am, stable, & above all it has a lot of copper & other minerals.
 It is also more mestizo than argentina & uruguay which are more euro.
 Chilean passport is also the most powerful & citizenship is passed down all the way to grandkids, in most other countries only till your kids.
 >
 > -- Rjrasva

+- No tax on argicultural use land as of 2023.
+[YT](https://www.youtube.com/watch?v=cOVlWWKOjA8)
+- Politics - strong center, strong left, strong right.
+11 constitutions!

 ## Non latin american locations
 Common question is: